 Punctures larger than 6mm in diameter are not able to be repaired

 The condition of the tyre

-If the tyre has bulges, cuts, has cords exposed or is close to the legal limit of 1.6mm of tread and so near the end of it’s life we wouldn’t repair the puncture.
+If the tyre has bulges, cuts, has cords exposed or is close to the legal limit of 1.6mm of tread and so near the end of its life we wouldn’t repair the puncture.
 Whilst some tyres with low tread could be repaired, it wouldn’t usually be cost effective to do so and we would recommend the tyre to be replaced.

-Has the puncture been driven on?
+Has the flat tyre been driven on?

-Unfortunately, drivers sometimes have no choice but to drive on a punctured tyre for a short period of time.
+Unfortunately, drivers sometimes have no choice but to drive on a punctured tyre for a short period.
 This often results on the tyre’s sidewall becoming damaged which means that the tyre wouldn’t be safe to repair.

-Runflat tyres are specialist tyres with reinforced sidewalls, meaning in the event of a puncture they remain inflated ensuring the driver can carry on driving until they get to a garage.
+Runflat tyres are specialist tyres with reinforced sidewalls, meaning in the event of a puncture they remain inflated ensuring the driver can carry on with their journey until they get to a garage.